How To File Taxes As An Amazon Vendor

 - Form 1065 is for partnerships to report taxes.
 Owners will receive Forms K-2 or K-3, which is for showing their portion of profits for tax purposes.

 - If your business is a C corporation, you’ll need to report taxes using Form 1120.
 S corporations use Form 1120S.
 You’ll also get an additional K-1 form to report income.

 How can Taxfyle help?

-Whether it’s using the right form or taking advantage of any possible deductions, there’s no better way to file your taxes than by using one of our Pros.
+Whether using the right form or taking advantage of any possible deductions, there’s no better way to file your taxes than by using one of our Pros.
 This tax season, don’t worry about the stress, let a Pro file for you.